 - Policy and Procedure (SOP 33) on Allegations of Research Misconduct (including Guidance)

 - For NHS studies guidance: HRA website

-If you have any queries about the research ethics approval process, please contact the Research Ethics Facilitator in the first instance.
+If you have any queries about the research ethics approval process, please contact the Research Ethics Facilitators in the first instance:

 Research Support & Development Manager, Katherine Ouseley